Narbhakshi/Simple-Rest-Agent/README.md

 Sometimes installation of new softwares/access of open internet is restriced on many machines we need to work on.
 This project aims to cater those audience.

+## Features it offers:
+* Make REST calls
+* Add custom headers to REST
+* Send JSON payload in raw/pretty format
+* Copy the response into clipboard

 It uses:
 1. jQuery v1.12.4
 2. Bootstrap v3.3.7